Flow reorganization and transport enhancement in two-dimensional horizontal convection near a density extremum: Acknowledgements

-\backsection[Funding]{This work was financially supported by the National Natural Science Foundation of China (Grant No. 12302284), the Ministry of Science and Technology of China (Grant No. 2024ZD0713601-06), the Ningbo Municipal Bureau of Education (Grant No. 2024A-149-G), and the Ningbo Municipal Bureau of Science and Technology (Grant Nos.
-2023Z227 and 2023-DST-001). }
+This work was supported by the National Natural Science Foundation of China (Grant No. 12302284, U25A6006), the Ningbo Municipal Bureau of Education (Grant No. 2024A-149-G), and the Ningbo Municipal Bureau of Science and Technology (Grant Nos.
+2023Z227 and 2023-DST-001).